Low flow: Minam, Wallowa rivers running below average - News Break

 Low flow: Minam, Wallowa rivers running below average

 MINAM — Streamflow in Wallowa County’s rivers is running well below normal for this time of year.
 It’s not, however, at historically low levels.
 Data from the US.
-Geological Survey taken at two locations in Wallowa County — on the east fork of the Wallowa River close to Joseph and on the Minam River near Minam — shows the rivers are flowing anywhere from about two-thirds of their normal rate to as low as 30-35% of average.www.wallowa.com
+Geological Survey taken at two locations in Wallowa County — on the east fork of the Wallowa River close to Joseph and on the Minam River near Minam — shows the rivers are flowing at about two-thirds of their normal rate to as low as 30% of average.www.lagrandeobserver.com

 Comments / 0